vitalyturkov/python-django-course/README.md

 to run use: scrapy crawl spidr -o results.json

 Achtung!
 Output json file will contain code representation of cyrillic symbols instead of symbols itself.
-Use any of those online json viewers/formatters to view and navigate comfortably (there're plenty of, google for it).
+Use any of those online json viewers/formatters to view and navigate comfortably (there're plenty of those, google for it).